-However, if you have the flexibility of choosing a slightly smaller or larger sized screen, you'll find more overall "bang for your buck" in the 65 inch or 75 inch range (scroll down for alternate recommendations).
+However, if you have the flexibility of choosing a slightly smaller or larger sized screen, you'll likely find more overall bang for your buck if you were to purchase a 65 inch or 75 inch models.

 The best overall model in the 70-inch 4K TV market offering excellent specs and value for the price.

 Pricing as of 8/20/19*

 Best 75-Inch Alternative

 If you don't mind an extra 5 inches of screen, this LG model offers all the specs you expect at a reasonable price.

-LG delivers with their 75SJ8570 model packing in a quality UHD panel, a Harmon Kardon integrated sound system, webOS 3.5 and support for both HDR10 + Dolby Vision.
+LG delivers with their 75SJ8570 television packing in a quality UHD panel, a Harmon Kardon integrated sound system, webOS 3.5 and support for both HDR10 + Dolby Vision.

 Pricing as of 8/20/19*

 Best 65-Inch Alternative

 While you'd lose 5 inches in screen size, you gain perfect blacks from the OLED display technology.

-LG's OLED panels are some of the best on the market thus the premium price.
+LG's OLED TV panels are some of the best on the market thus why they charge the premium price.
 Video content looks better than ever before thanks to increased contrast ratios and wider viewing angles.
 This model supports all modern HDR formats and has excellent smart functionality.

 Pricing as of 8/20/19*